This page provides information on V-Ray IPR within 3ds Max.

 - V-Ray IPR doesn't support 3ds max default lights.

-- In the occasion V-Ray Viewport IPR option is not showing in the Shading menu, see the Registering the V-Ray Menus section or the Viewport information on the Menu Integration page.
+- If V-Ray Viewport IPR option is not showing in the Shading menu, see the Registers the V-Ray menus function on the Toolbar page.